国际信息研究学会(IS4SI)

 Jinwen Ma (China)

-5. Members of the Program Committee (ordered by Surnames)
+5. Members of Program Committee (in order of Surname)

 Syed Mustafa Ali